Light, Form and Color

 Mohs Scale

-The Mohs Scale is a 1-to-10 table that measures the hardness of minerals, which is their resistance to being scratched.
-Created by mineralogist Friedrich Mohs in 1812, it determines whether a mineral with a higher number can scratch any mineral below it.
+The Mohs Scale is a 1 to 10 chart that measures the hardness of minerals—that is, their resistance to being scratched.
+Created by the mineralogist Friedrich Mohs in 1812, it determines whether a mineral with a higher number can scratch any mineral below it.
 The starting point is Talc (grade 1), which is so soft it can be scratched with a fingernail, and the absolute peak is Diamond (grade 10), the hardest material in nature, which can only be scratched by another diamond.

 Pendant

-In jewelry, a pendant is any decorative piece (such as a stone, medal, or amulet) designed to hang from a chain or necklace.
-It is the primary element suspended to shine at the center of the chest.
+In jewelry, a pendant is any decorative piece (such as a stone, medal, or amulet) designed to be hung from a chain or a necklace.
+It is the primary element that hangs suspended and shines at the center of the chest.

 Phosphorescence

-Phosphorescence is the ability of certain materials to absorb light and continue to glow in the dark even after the light source has been turned off.
-In gems, phosphorescence is a rare and fascinating phenomenon.
+Phosphorescence is the ability of certain materials to absorb light and continue glowing in the dark even after the light source has been turned off.
+In gemstones, phosphorescence is a rare and fascinating phenomenon.
 The most famous example in the world is the Hope Diamond: after being exposed to ultraviolet light, this blue diamond continues to glow with an intense, ghostly red color for several seconds in total darkness.

 Pliny the Elder

 Gaius Plinius Secundus (23–79 AD), universally known as Pliny the Elder, was a Roman naturalist, military commander, and polymath who uniquely personified the symbiosis between scientist and artist.
 In his monumental work Naturalis Historia, Pliny left an indelible mark on two seemingly distinct worlds.
-In Book 35, he offers the founding myth of Western painting by stating that the art of representation began with the primordial gesture of tracing a man's shadow with lines ("omnes umbra hominis lineis circumducta").
-For Pliny, art is not born from pure color, but from the tension between light and its absence.
-Although modern art historiography points out the contradictions and metaphorical character of this genesis, the idea of the line cutting through light and shadow remains one of the most powerful conceptual foundations of imagery.
-The contour of the shadow serves to fix the image of someone who is no longer there.
-Parallel to this, in Book 37—entirely dedicated to precious stones—Pliny lays the foundations of modern gemology, penning the most important ancient treatise on gems.
-He thus stands as the perfect tutelar figure for this exhibition, reminding us that the quest for color and light has linked the painter's canvas to the heart of the gem since Antiquity.
+In Book XXXV, he offers the founding myth of Western painting by stating that the art of representation began with the primordial gesture of tracing a man's shadow with lines ("omnes umbra hominis lineis circumducta").
+For Pliny, art is born not from pure color, but from the tension between light and its absence.
+Although modern art historiography points out the contradictions and metaphorical character of this genesis, the idea of the line cutting through light and shadow remains one of the most powerful conceptual foundations of the image.
+The outline of the shadow serves to fix the image of someone who is no longer there.
+Parallelly, in Book XXXVII—entirely dedicated to precious stones—Pliny lays the foundations of modern gemology, authoring the most important ancient treatise on gems.
+He thus emerges as the perfect tutelary figure for this exhibition, reminding us that the quest for color and light has, since Antiquity, united the painter's canvas to the heart of the gemstone.

 Portuguese Diamond

 The Portuguese Diamond is one of the most famous historical diamonds in the world, celebrated for its unique color, impressive size, and an extraordinary optical characteristic.
-It is a 127.01-carat diamond featuring a modified emerald cut (octagonal in shape).
+It is a 127.01-carat diamond with a modified emerald cut (octagonal shape).

-Its most remarkable feature is an extremely strong blue fluorescence.
+Its greatest distinction is its extremely strong blue fluorescence.
 Under direct sunlight (which contains ultraviolet rays), the diamond emits a bluish glow so intense that the stone appears to have a haze or a "milky" appearance, completely changing color in daylight.
-In artificial light, it exhibits a very light yellowish color.
+Under artificial light, it exhibits a very light yellowish color.

-The name stems from an old legend claiming the stone was discovered in Brazil during the 18th century and brought to the Portuguese Crown.
-However, modern research has proven that the diamond was actually discovered in South Africa (at the Premier Mine) in the early 20th century.
-The name "Portuguese" was likely a marketing strategy by a dealer to bestow royal mysticism upon the stone.
+The name stems from an old legend stating that the stone was discovered in Brazil in the 18th century and brought to the Portuguese Crown.
+However, modern research has proven that the diamond was actually discovered in South Africa (at the Premier mine) in the early 20th century.
+The name "Portuguese" was likely a marketing strategy used by a dealer to bestow a royal mysticism upon the stone.

 Refraction

-In gems (precious stones), refraction is one of the most important concepts in gemology, as it is primarily responsible for the brilliance, "fire," and beauty of the stone.
-It is also the primary method used to identify whether a gem is genuine or counterfeit.
+In gemstones, refraction is one of the most vital concepts in gemology, as it is primarily responsible for the brilliance, "fire," and beauty of the stone, as well as being the number-one method to identify whether a gemstone is genuine or counterfeit.

 Refractive Index (RI)